The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 I made some friends in the freshman dorms.
 You know how it goes—you bond over late-night pizza, terrible dining hall food, the shared misery of 8 AM classes.
 But really, truly, deeply?
 I made one friend.
 One.

-He was from Portland, just 90 miles north of Eugene.
+He lived in Portland, just 90 miles north of Eugene.
 He'd invite me to his house.
 We ended up moving in together.
 And even then, even living with someone I considered a real friend, I still struggled to expand beyond that one connection.

 We'd go out to bars together.
 This was the era before smartphones, remember—no Instagram to scroll through, no texts to pretend to read when you're sitting alone.
 Just you and your thoughts and whatever was on TV above the bar.